matesz44/Bolt-3.7.1-auth-rce/readme.txt

 This was originally made for thm/bolt (https://tryhackme.com/room/bolt) room because I couldn't find a working poc.
-The python script on exploitdb was broken (no identation, unnecessary stuff) and the msfconsole one didn't work for me (broke the whole testing environment).
+The python script on exploitdb was broken (no indentation, unnecessary stuff) and the msfconsole one didn't work for me (broke the whole testing environment).

 So I made this poc in sh with the use of curl, grep, awk, and sed.